UoM-Data-Science-Platforms/gm-sde/README.md

   - RNA testing
   - Vulnerable patient flag
 - Completeness and accuracy of demographic data.
 In particular ethnicity will be of interest due to the apparent increased risk of COVID-19 among BAME people.
+- Possibilty to link to any data from the track and trace programme

 ### More specific questions